‘Sense of duty’: Osaka was inspired by Olympic flame honor

 Later, top-ranked Novak Djokovic of Serbia was to play 48th-ranked Jan-Lennard Struff of Germany in his quest for a Golden Slam.

+Also advancing on the women’s side was seventh-seeded Garbine Muguruza of Spain, French Open champion Barbora Krejcikova of the Czech Republic, Anastasia Pavlyuchenkova of ROC, ninth-seeded Belinda Bencic of Switzerland, No. 14 Maria Sakkari of Greece and No. 15 Elena Rybakina of Kazakhstan.

-Associated Press writer Syd Fryer contributed to this report.
+Associated Press reporter Syd Fryer contributed to this report.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports